 The cones are distributed over a non-uniform region in the back of the eye.

 The density of cones decreases exponentially from a central point.

 The fovea contains a "hole" where the optic nerve leaves the retina.

-The central region of the fovea is concentrates visual acuity and is used for recognition and depth perception.
-The peripheral regions have a much lower density of cones, and are used for to direct eye movements.
+The central region of the fovea provides high visual acuity and is used for recognition and depth perception.
+The peripheral regions have a much lower density of cones, and are used for peripheral vision and to direct eye movements.

 The eye perceives only a small part of the world at any instant.
-However, the muscles rotate the eyes at
+However, the muscles rotate the eyes at very high rotational accelerations and speeds.
+The visual system stops processing during such motion, and the observer